pahardy/awscli_microk8s/README.md

 - A shell script which contains the AWS CLI code itself,
 - A 'device_mapping.json' file which describes the EBS volume to be used by the instance, setting it to 50GB,
 - A 'microk8s_script.txt' file, which runs the commands in the EC2 instance to install microk8s.
-There should be a default VPC, as well as AWS Security Group with desired access settings (HTTP, HTTPS, SSH) in place.
+There should be a default VPC, as well as AWS Security Group with desired access settings (HTTP, HTTPS, SSH) already in place.

 ## Installation
 Clone the repository and place all files into a folder.